-TERROIR / Most of the wine comes from the following areas: the Barbagia, Baronie, and Ogliastra hills in Nuoro province (wine from the townships of Oliena and Orgosolo may be called Oliena or Nepenthe di Oliena; the Sarrabus hills in the eastern part of Cagliari province (wine from the townships of Muravera, San Vito, Villaputzo, and Villasimius may be called Capo Ferrato, and from the Anglona hills and the plains above Alghero in Sassari province (Burton Anderson, 1990, p291).
+TERROIR | ‘A high proportion of the grapes are grown on the east of the island,’ (Oxford Companion, 2006, p134).
+Three notable sub-zones Most of the wine comes from the following areas: Oliena, central Sardinia: the Barbagia, Baronie, and Ogliastra hills in Nuoro province (wine from the townships of Oliena and Orgosolo may be called Oliena or Nepenthe di Oliena; Capo Ferrato, south-eastern Sardinia.
+The Sarrabus hills in the eastern part of Cagliari province (wine from the townships of Muravera, San Vito, Villaputzo, and Villasimius may be called Capo Ferrato; and Jerzu, east central Sardinia, from the Anglona hills and the plains above Alghero in Sassari province (Burton Anderson, 1990, p291).

 Rosso, dry red also made as ‘amabile’ and ‘riserva’.
 Made mainly from Cannonau with minor additions of Bovale Grande, Bovale Sardo.
-Carignano, Pascale di Cagliari, Monica, Vernaccia. / Rosato Same grapes as Rosso.
-Can be made as an ‘amabile’. / Rosso superiore naturale Same grapes as Rosso.
-Can be dry, ‘amabile’, or ‘dolce’.
-The grapes can be semi-dried or ‘passito’.
-Liquoroso Fortified red.
-Same grapes as Rosso.
-Also ‘secco’ or ‘dolce naturale’ (Burton Anderson, 1990, p291).
+Carignano, Pascale di Cagliari, Monica, Vernaccia.
+Can reach 15% alcohol.

 NO CERTIFICATION | Cantina Giogantinu.